yograjshisode/TaskMaster/README.md

 ### Performance

-- The application should update task statuses in real-time with minimal latency.
+- The application should update task status in real-time with minimal latency.

 ### Scalability